hafuta/to-time/README.md

 #### To Do
 - [ ]  Add support for decimal numbers in textual representation
+- [ ]  Add Karma for testing in browser environment (Currently testing server side using Mocha)
 - [ ]  Add more tests
 - [ ]  Improve documentation
 - [ ]  Integrate with Travis